AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 unique within the SSDI, `data.gov.uk <http://data.gov.uk/>`__ and other metadata catalogues like MEDIN.

+Users should also consider an appropriate XSL Transformation.
-For an xml that is already in Gemini 2.2 format, leave all the **‘StyleSheet’** set at none.
-To upload a non-Gemini 2.2 xml, select from the **‘StyleSheet’** drop down box the appropriate converter (e.g. ESRI-to-GEMINI\_21).
+For an xml that is already in Gemini 2.2 format, leave **‘Apply XSLT conversion’** option blank.
+To upload a non-Gemini 2.2 xml, select from the **‘Apply XSLT conversion’** drop down box the appropriate converter (e.g. ESRI-to-GEMINI\_21).

 Users should **NOT** check the **‘Validate’** box during upload - if